ricardosantosfc/Yarn_Test_2D/README.md

-A simple Unity WebGL quiz mockup created to test the Yarn Spinner framework, developed during the early stages of the saveDforest web-app.
+A simple Unity WebGL quiz mockup created to test the Yarn Spinner framework.
+Developed during the early stages of the saveDforest web-app.